ngxs/store/docs/plugins/form.md

-# Form Plugin - Expiremental Status
+# Form Plugin - Experimental Status
 Often when building Reactive Forms in Angular, you need to bind values from the store to form and vice versus.
 The values from the store are observable and the reactive form accepts raw objects, as a result we end up monkey patching